ElDewrito/ElDorito/README.md

 ## Donations
 We don't accept donations, donate money to your favorite charity instead.

-We do it for free, because the possibility of Halo 3 on PC fills us with glee.

 Although if you have a spare server running [ElDewrito-MasterServer](https://github.com/ElDewrito/ElDewrito-MasterServer) on it would be welcomed, get in touch with us on IRC and we can help you set this up.